Samsung Live Human Outdoor: Billboard caricature

 What Lexus is buying with this execution

 This is not primarily a spec demo.
 It is a perception demo.
+The real question is whether the format makes “advanced technology elevated by style” feel true before the viewer even reads the copy.
 The ES positioning is “advanced technology elevated by style”, and the format reinforces that promise by making a traditionally static medium feel newly technical.
 The ad itself becomes proof of the claim.

 • Keep the interaction on the page.
 If you can deliver the payoff in the same frame, attention holds.